How much does timber flooring cost in NZ? Complete 2026 price guide

 Indicative ranges only.
 Contact Vienna Woods for a project-specific quote based on your floor area, subfloor condition, and product selection.
 We provide fully itemised supply-and-install quotes for Auckland projects.

-Engineered European oak is the most widely specified timber floor in New Zealand — but it’s worth understanding how it sits in the context of other timber options buyers sometimes ask about.
+Engineered European oak is the most widely specified timber floor in New Zealand.
+Here’s how it sits against the other timber options buyers ask about.

 | Option | Typical cost range | Key considerations |